thofisch/doc-api/docs/representations.md

 #### Links in JSON Representations

+    ## What about attribute names?

+    In the previous section, we talked about formats - supporting multiple formats and working with JSON as the default.

+    This time, let's talk about what happens when a response comes back.

+    You have an object with data attributes on it.
+How should you name the attributes?

+    Here are API responses from a few leading APIs:

+    Twitter

+    "created_at": "Thu Nov 03 05:19;38 +0000 2011"

+    Bing

+    "DateTime": "2011-10-29T09:35:00Z"

+    Foursquare

+    "createdAt": 1320296464

+    They each use a different code convention.
+Although the Twitter approach is familiar to me as a Ruby on Rails developer, we think that Foursquare has the best approach.

+    How does the API response get back in the code?
+You parse the response (JSON parser); what comes back populates the Object.
+It looks like this

+    var myObject = JSON.parse(response);

+    If you chose the Twitter or Bing approach, your code looks like this.
+Its not JavaScript convention and looks weird - looks like the name of another object or class in the system, which is not correct.

+    timing = myObject.created_at;

+    timing - myObject.DateTime;

+    Recommendations

+    * Use JSON as default

+    * Follow JavaScript conventions for naming attributes

+    - Use medial capitalization (aka CamelCase)

+    - Use uppercase or lowercase depending on type of object

+    This results in code that looks like the following, allowing the JavaScript developer to write it in a way that makes sense for JavaScript.

+    "createdAt": 1320296464

+    timing = myObject.createdAt;
 - **DO** use a `link` property or a `links` property to include several links as an array whose value is a link object or a link object array.
 - **DO** include `href` and `rel` properties in each link object